pflynn157/CppEditor/Readme.md

 In addition, you will need a C++ compiler and CMake.
 I generally use G++, but I don't think it matters.

-#### Ubuntu Fixes
+#### Theme Fixes

-I recently switched one of my computers to Ubuntu, which as you know uses the Gnome desktop.
-In order to get it to look like the rest of the applications, you need a few additional packages/fixes:
+On Gtk-based desktops such as Gnome and Cinnamon (the latter of which I use on all my systems), you may have issues with Qt applications such as this not looking like the rest of the system.
+If that's the case, follow these instructions to fix that:

-* `sudo apt install qt5-style-plugins` -> Installs additional Qt styles (including the Gtk one we want)
+* `sudo apt install qt5-style-plugins` -> Installs additional Qt styles (including the Gtk one we want) (Ubuntu/Linux Mint/Debian)
+* `sudo dnf install qt5-qtstyleplugins` -> Same as above, except for Fedora
 * `echo "export QT_QPA_PLATFORMTHEME=gtk2" >> ~/.profile` -> Enable the theme.
 Make sure to log out and back in when you're done
 * `sudo apt install appmenu-gtk2-module` -> If you have a delay launching, installing this will fix it.